Superfights: Plot

 Jack Cody is an avid fan of the Superfights, a pay-per-view hybrid of martial arts and professional wrestling.
 He laments the mysterious disappearance of his favorite Superfighter, Mike Rocco, who once gave Jack a souvenir pendant when he was a child.
 Jack aspires to become a Superfighter himself, despite his mother's disapproval.

 Late one night, he prevents a young woman named Sally Wong from being mugged at an ATM.
-In doing so, Jack becomes a national celebrity and gains the attention of Robert Sawyer, the owner of the Superfights; Jack accepts his offer to join the organization.
+Jack becomes a national celebrity and gains the attention of Robert Sawyer, the owner of the Superfights; Jack accepts his offer to join the organization.
 He is nicknamed "The All-American Hero" and assigned to train with Angel, one of the top female Superfighters, who begins to flirt with Jack and provides him with pills which she says are vitamins.
 After many weeks of intense training, Sawyer declares that he is ready for his first Superfight.

 Prior to the fight, Jack befriends fellow Superfighters Budokai and Dark Cloud in the locker room.
-With Sally's encouragement, Jack wins his debut match and soon goes on a winning streak, but suspects that the veterans are going easy on him.
+With Sally's encouragement, Jack wins his debut match and soon goes on a winning streak.
 When Angel attempts to seduce him, Jack turns her down, unwilling to start a romance with his friend and trainer.

 On a morning jog, Jack is confronted by a mysterious ninja who taunts and subdues him after a brief fight.
 The ninja informs him that the Superfighters are involved in various illegal activities across the city, ranging from drug dealing to murder.
 He advises Jack to get out while he still can, and also warns him not to take the pills.

-Later, Sally's grandfather invites Jack to come and train with Sally in the art of Tai Chi.
-Jack uses this new training to improve his fighting style.
-Grandfather also analyzes the "vitamins" and reveals them to be a combination of steroids and mind control drugs distributed by Sawyer, an organized crime boss.
-When one of his drug deals goes sour, he sends in his greatest fighter "The Beast" to kill the crooked dealer.
-When Sawyer and Angel are ambushed by the dealer's brother the next morning, Sawyer proves to be a highly skilled martial artist who easily defeats all three assailants.
+Later, Sally's grandfather invites Jack to come and train with Sally in the art of Tai Chi, which Jack uses to improve his fighting style.
+Grandfather also analyzes the "vitamins", a combination of steroids and mind control drugs distributed by Sawyer, an organized crime boss who deploys his greatest fighter "The Beast" to kill a crooked dealer.
+When Sawyer and Angel are ambushed by the dealer's brother and his henchmen the next morning, Sawyer fights back and defeats them with ease.